wing5wong/artisan-whs-static/source/_news/2020-11-18_hurdles-carry-the-torch-at-cookd-gardens-meeting.md

 The last time Maples competed was at a club night straight after the New Zealand Championships in March over 300 metre hurdles where Jones prevailed.

-**Nathaniel Kirk was again very impressive winning the male event with another stylish effort.
+**Nat Kirk was again very impressive winning the male event with another stylish effort.
 The Year 11 Whanganui High School athlete has the credentials to make a real statement in his senior New Zealand Schools debut.**

 **The Rennie twins battled out the 70 metre hurdles with Carrie edging out her sister Teresa by two one-hundredths of a second (13.09 – 13.11)** with Franca Morrah not far behind in a personal best 13.49.
 Whanganui hurdlers could make an impact at New Zealand Schools in Tauranga in early December.